webmakaka/docs.mlops.ru/website/03-courses/01-mlops/01-ultimate-devops-to-mlops-bootcamp/02-packaging-model-along-with-fastapi-wrapper-aand-streamlit-with-containers.md

 <br/>

-Explore and run the notebook: notebooks/03_experimentation.ipynb totun the model experiments.
+Explore and run the notebook: notebooks/03_experimentation.ipynb to run the model experiments.

 This will generate configs/model_config.yaml

 If you have not run this notebook, download the sample config from model_config and add it to